microsoft/alguidelines/content/docs/patterns/template-method-pattern/index.md

     //TODO Implementation of procedures used in example }
 ```
-As you can see in this example the readability gets bader with every new case.
+As you can see in this example the readability gets worse with every new case.

 ## The Pattern
 To implement the Pattern you need at least 3 objects: